2 Things Brands and Advertisers Need to Know About Consumer Multitasking

 Some apps matter more than others

 Verto has identified criteria for “hub apps:” although consumers are multitasking between an increasing number of apps within a single sessions, they develop a pattern of returning to these “hub apps,” which have been optimized for multitasking (ie., consumers tend to stay within these apps for longer and engage in more actions).
-And while the clogged app market continues offers ever-expanding number of options – at last count, there were at least 4.5 million apps available across the two major app stores – our research shows that the typical consumer uses just 10% of the apps on their mobile phone on a daily basis.
+And while the clogged app market continues to offer an ever-expanding number of options – at last count, there were at least 4.5 million apps available across the two major app stores – our research shows that the typical consumer uses just 10% of the apps on their mobile phone on a daily basis.
 App publishers and the brands that use them as advertising platforms will be under increasing pressure to make sure they’re one of those crucial 10% – and to ensure that they can stay there.

 In China, WeChat has already risen to become an indispensable, central hub app for Chinese consumers, evolving to incorporate services and features ranging from mobile payments to hailing cabs.
 But in the U.S. and European markets, no single player has achieved such market share—yet.
 Instead, hub apps are an emerging opportunity in these markets, and identifying demographic trends among certain hub apps can help with finding the best opportunities for marketing or monetization.
 Additionally, understanding how consumers behave within these apps will be of increasing importance.
 For example, brands can gain a better understanding of consumer pathways between groups of apps and open opportunities for co-marketing partnerships; do Lyft riders tend to listen to Spotify or Pandora while riding?
 Does the same apply to Uber riders?
 Which hub apps could deliver optimally aligned platforms for your brand or service?